node4good/lodash-contrib/examples/builders-examples.js.md

 console.log(coordsFirstTick.x); // -> 2
 ```

-which is now what you might want.
+which is not what you might want.
 So you could do

 ```javascript
 var coordsFirstTick = {x: 1, y: 1};